Kishore2005-Tech/Weather-App/README.md

 ✅ Responsive and user-friendly interface

 ✅ Simple search functionality to find any city’s weather

-✅ Clean and beginner-friendly JavaScript code

 ✅ NEW: Interactive city map under the search bar (Leaflet + Esri World Imagery) that auto-centers, zooms, and drops a marker for the searched/geolocated city